 The South Carolina car accident attorney team at the Shelly Leeke Law Firm is available to help accident victims cope with the legal implications of everything an insurance company will do to try to limit your claim.
 Our firm’s focus on personal injury cases includes injury from auto accidents including pedestrian and bicycle injuries, work-related injuries and Workers’ Compensation claims, and injuries resulting from dangerous prescription drugs.

-Before you file a South Carolina personal injury claim, request a free copy of our South Carolina injury book.
+Before you file a South Carolina personal injury claim, please request a free copy of our South Carolina injury book.
 When you’re ready to get started on settling your accident claim, contact a Charleston car accident attorney for a free information packet and consultation, 1-888-690-0211.